CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 ### EVGA GeForce RTX 2080 Super Black Gaming

 {{<singlep pimg="/uploads/evga-geforce-rtx-2080-super-black-gaming.jpg" pname="EVGA GeForce RTX 2080 Super Black Gaming" plink="https://www.amazon.com/gp/product/B07VJPNG1M/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07VJPNG1M&linkId=c67fea6c52f47d082d84ad1edc2aea5d">}}
 	Fits on all form factors
 	Massive cooling system
 	Base plate design

 {{</singlep>}}

 This specific variant of the card is actually really nice because it is not like huge bulky coolers on it.
 It fits on all form factors.
 The GPU has a massive cooling system.
 The graphic card has EVGA  ICx 2 cooling system and should be more improved over there previous ACX system.

 The [heatsink](https://en.wikipedia.org/wiki/Heat_sink) is double than that 2080 ti, and the base plate design is now made more contact with the GPU components, dissipate more heat.
 Being that the heatsink is a lot thicker and all, it's good to know that you will lose a PCI express slot as this card covered the area of two PCI express slots.
+This second-fastest GPU supports DLSS.
 The fans are quieter than the 2080 ti and do a good job at moving air over the heatsink.

 #### Specifications